fenilli/executa/docs/api.md

 ## Context

-All identifiers used in expressions must exist in the provided Context when calling evaluate.
+All identifiers in expressions are resolved against the provided Context object.

 ```ts
 type Primitive = string | number | boolean | null;